Tooele Valley Railway: Preservation

 Locomotive #11 and #12 were built as part of an order of 2-8-0's for the Buffalo and Susquehanna Railroad by the American Locomotive Company at their Brooks Locomotive Works in 1910.
 Bankruptcy caused the Buffalo and Susquehanna to cancel the order, and ALCO kept the locomotives until selling them. #11 and #12 were sent to the Tooele Valley Railway in 1912.
 Locomotive #11 would be preserved after retirement in 1963. #12 was scrapped in 1956, with the tender being used to mount a snowplow. #11 would be the last steam locomotive in Utah to be used in revenue freight service.
-First displayed near the intersection of Vine Street and 200 West, #11 was moved to the Tooele Valley Railroad Museum in 1982 via rail.
+First displayed near the intersection of Vine Street and 200 West.
+Restoration of the #11 back to operation was considered for the rebuilding of The Great Saltair in 1968 to coincide with the centennial of the completion of the First Transcontinental Railroad, and again in 1969 with the planning for the Wasatch Railway Museum.
+The proposal to move the locomotive to Heber was met with impassioned debate, with many arguing that if the city were to keep the locomotive the community would have to provide better care for the locomotive. #11 was moved to the Tooele Valley Railroad Museum in 1982 via rail.

 The museum also preserved the snowplow mounted to locomotive #12's tender, several pieces of Maintenance of way equipment, and a pair of caboose from the railway.
 Locomotive #100 and #104 were sold to new owners.

 It is also believed Ferrocarriles Nacionales de México #2501 a former Hines Construction company engine was likely used as Tooele Valley Railway #1 during the route's early years before it was transferred to Mexico, it is preserved in Monterrey, Mexico.